 For a list of Psychology Supervisors click Psychology Supervisors

 Stipends and Benefits

-The stipend for the 12-month appointment from 2010-2011 is $26,531.
-Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until 30 days after beginning the training program but extends 30 days past the last day of the internship program).
+The stipend for the 12-month appointment from 2017-2018 is $26,531.
+Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
 A limited number of educational leave days can also be negotiated with the Training Director for dissertation leave time, comprehensive exams, and graduation.